 AI located at the center of an IoT system can be useful for various tasks, from predictive analytics to anomaly detection.
 For example, in a deployed IoT system with tens of thousands of tank level monitoring devices, tables, charts, and graphs undersell the true value of the data, those tank level monitors generate.
 The tank level data could be used to train a model that can predict how tank levels will fluctuate given different usage and environmental scenarios, enabling system operators to dispatch refueling or maintenance crews before needs even arise proactively.

-A related AIoT use case might be running the same tank level data feeds through an anomaly detection AI pipeline that can generate alerts if, for example, tank temperature were to fluctuate unexpectedly, indicating a possible explosion risk.
+A related AIoT Applications might be running the same tank level data feeds through an anomaly detection AI pipeline that can generate alerts if, for example, tank temperature were to fluctuate unexpectedly, indicating a possible explosion risk.
 By feeding device data through tuned AI models in the cloud, you can glean insights and uncover secrets in the myriad streams of device data a scaled system generates.